gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 static_assert(!has_perimeter<Bar>);
 ```

-It's not an article about sfinae, but I'll make a quick summary.
+It's not an article about SFINAE, but I'll make a quick summary.

 In this particular case, the compiler will try to find the more specialized version of `has_perimeter` for a given set of template arguments.
 If the expression `(<value of T>).perimeter` is invalid, the compiler cannot pick that specialization and will fallback to the default, which is equal to false.
 On the other hand, if the expression is valid, the specialization can be picked, so the value true is obtained.